tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Networking/AWS Cloud Subnet and Access.md

 Subnet is a section of VPC.
 The subnet allows you to group resources.
 The grouping can have different security or operations needs.
-You can have both public and private subnet.
+You can have both public and private subnet. (up to 200 subnet by default)